 The Audit and Risk Committee provides the Board with assistance in fulfilling its responsibilities to shareholders, the investment community and others for overseeing the Company's financial statements, financial reporting processes, internal accounting systems, financial controls, annual external financial audit and the Company's relationship with its external auditor.
-In addition, the Audit and Risk Committee is responsible for the establishment of policies and procedures relating to risk oversight, identification, management and control.
+In addition, the Audit and Risk Committee is responsible for the establishment of policies and procedures relating to risk oversight, identification, management and control and the Company's internal audit program.

-The current members of the Audit and Risk Committee are Stuart McLauchlan (Chair), Elizabeth Coutts and Nick Dowling.
-In October 2020, Stuart McGregor retired from the committee and Nick Dowling was appointed.
-Accordingly all of the current members of the committee (including the Chair of the committee) are Independent.
+The current members of the Audit and Risk Committee are Stuart McLauchlan (Chair), Elizabeth Coutts and Sarah Ottrey.
+Nick Dowling was a member of the Committee prior to retiring from the Board in February 2022.
+Accordingly all of the members of the committee (including the Chair of the committee) are Independent.
 The Audit and Risk Committee Charter which outlines the Committee's authority, duties, responsibilities and relationship with the Board is set out as Appendix B to the Corporate Governance Code.
 Information on the procedures for the selection and appointment of the external auditor, and for the rotation of external audit engagement partners, is set out in section 10 of the Corporate Governance Code.